Julia Hoffman: 1840

-Later, Barnabas sent Julia to confront Daphne Harridge before she could come to Collinwood.
+Later, Barnabas sent Julia to confront Daphne before she could come to Collinwood.
 Julia warned her to leave town, stating that she would soon be offered the position of governess, and that accepting the job would lead to her death.
 Barnabas then told Julia to travel to the port of Bedford to get information on the witchcraft trials held there in the 17th century.
-She returned with news that after the beheading of warlock Judah Zachary during the trials, all of the members of the judges' families died mysterious deaths.
-Julia noted in particular that one of the judges was Amadeus Collins, one of the family's founding members.
-That night, Leticia Faye, under the power of Zachary's still-living severed head, tricked Julia into falling under its influence as well.
+She returned with news that after the beheading of warlock Judah Zachary (Michael McGuire) during the trials, all of the members of the judges' families died mysterious deaths.
+Julia noted in particular that one of the judges was Amadeus Collins (Louis Edmonds), one of the family's founding members.
+That night, Leticia Faye (Nancy Barrett), under the power of Zachary's still-living severed head, tricked Julia into falling under its influence as well.
 Julia began working to reunite the head and its body, and soon after, she had converted the hidden crypt which had once held the body into an underground laboratory to perform the task.
 With lightning, Julia managed to bring Judah Zachary back to life.
 Barnabas, concerned about Julia's behavior, soon discovered her secret, and detained her so that she could not go to Judah as his body burned in a fire in the laboratory.
 When the body was destroyed, Julia was free of the warlock's control.

 Julia and Barnabas had to turn their focus immediately back to Roxanne Drew.
-Julia tried to convince the girl not to marry Lamar Trask, and Roxanne broke off her engagement because of her love for Barnabas.
+Julia tried to convince the girl not to marry Lamar Trask (Jerry Lacy), and Roxanne broke off her engagement because of her love for Barnabas.
 The success was short-lived, however, as Angelique, masquerading as Barnabas's wife, caused the vampire wounds on Roxanne's neck to reopen and kill her.
 Barnabas and Julia became intent on preventing her from rising as a vampire.
 When Angelique found Julia's appointment book from 1970, Julia confessed to her that she and Barnabas had come from the future, and that she and Angelique had originally met in the year 1968.
 Angelique declared that she considered Julia to be an enemy, and said that she would eventually deal with her.
 As a result, Angelique prevented Julia from staking Roxanne by making her fall asleep for long enough for Roxanne to rise as a vampire.
 Julia arrived at Roxanne's grave too late and Roxanne attacked her.
 Angelique took Julia prisoner and held her in an abandoned lighthouse, planning to let her become a vampire as well, but Barnabas rescued Julia before Roxanne could kill her.
-Julia recovered at Rose Cottage while Randall Drew destroyed Roxanne by keeping her out of her coffin during the sunrise; when the vampire died, Julia was released from her power.
-She went with Randall to open the Old House cellar and release the captive Lamar Trask, who had been locked there to prevent him from going to Roxanne during her return.
+Julia recovered at Rose Cottage while Randall Drew (Gene Lindsey) destroyed Roxanne by keeping her out of her coffin during the sunrise; when Roxanne died, Julia was released from her power.
+She went with Randall to open the Old House cellar and release the captive Trask, who had been locked there to prevent him from going to Roxanne during her return.
 She defended Barnabas' actions in the ordeal, but was unable to prevent Randall from becoming suspicious.